ashcode09/gmail-clone/README.md

 Gmail Clone
 ===========

-Test driving a Gmail clone in javascript.
+Writing a Gmail clone in javascript.